ZEISS/natz-operator/README.md

     name: natsoperator-sample
   systemAccountRef:
     name: natsoperator-system
+  config:
+    host: 0.0.0.0
+    port: 4222
+  gateways:
+    - name: harry
+      namespace: default
 ```

-This creates a new `ConfigMap` with the NATS configuration.
+This creates a new `Secret` with the NATS configuration.
 This configuration can be merged with the NATS operator configuration.

+Gateways are dynamically configured using the `NatsGateway` resources in the `gateways` property.

+There are dynamic

 ## Gateways